climatepolicyradar/website/src/routes/jobs/python-engineer-1.md

 ## We offer…

-* Salary £60k-£75k depending on experience
+* Salary £60k-£75k depending on experience.
 * Deep commitment to employee wellbeing.
 Our policies include:

   * Unlimited leave